Butler uniform in the media and real life

 Clothing for a Butler is varied.
 A typical Black suit is preferred; consisting of a jacket and tie.
 A blazer and a pair of trousers are mostly used.

 Some private Butlers use all private, casual clothing.
-It is a combination of tradition and what the principal wants.
+It is a combination of tradition and what the principal who has hired a butler wants.
 Clothing is also varied in where you are at the time, Butlers in hotels, private clubs or other facilities use a uniform based on the company policy and rules.

 Is clothing important for a Butler?

 Being classy and stylish is one essential point.
 Having clean and looked after clothing is also a basic prerequisite, it has to do with hygiene and is, of course, important at all times.